 - Grading sub-committee reviews the teams list, and using the player grading system, place free agent players into appropriate teams and divisions given team requirements and player’s skill level.

 Team placement is subject to that player’s suitability for the division.
 If you choose to play on a specific team, so long as you are in an appropriate division for your skill level, then you will be able to do so.

 How will fees be paid?

-When will the 2020 AHL season run?
+When does the AHL season run?